-- C1 - b) characteristic elements such as roof pitches, eave heights and chimneys are to be up the tretained and conserved; c) no external alterations or additions are to be made to the size of materials or finishes of the principal build: reconstruction; - d) the main rear wall to the principal building form should be left largely intact; and - e) significant verandahs and balconies are not to be infilled or elelosed. - C2 When works are proposed to the principal building form or original significant elevations visible from the street, Council encourages, and may require, reconstruction or restoration of missing elements (where physical or documentary evidence of an earlier state exists) or reversal of uncharacteristic elements where: - a) original render has been stripped from an external wall surface; - b) balconies or verandahs have been enclosed and details such as balustrade panels, rails, columns, friezes and fringes have been removed; - c) original door or window types and patterns have been removed; - d) roof cladding is in a unsympathetic material; - e) details are missing from chimneys; and - f) inappropriate reconstruction of period detail and elements has occurred. - Where a building forms part of a group, any work to the principal building form must be C3 designed to retain the contribution and relationship of that building to the other buildings or building which comprise the group. - C4 Where the building contains an existing basement level at the street front, no alterations an additions are to be made to the street front basement elevation or external staircase, except for the purposes of restoration or reconstruction of missing elements.
+- The significant external elements of a principal building form are to be retained and C1 conserved, that is: - a) significant external fabric is to be retained and conserved; - imber 202 b) characteristic elements such as roof pitches, eave heights and chimneys are to be retained and conserved; - c) no external alterations or additions are to be made to the significant elevations, details, materials or finishes of the principal building form except to allow for restoration or reconstruction; - d) the main rear wall to the principal building form should be left largely intact; and - e) significant verandahs and balconies are not to be infilled or enclosed. - When works are proposed to the principal building form or original significant elevations C2 visible from the street, Council encourages, and may require, reconstruction or restoration of missing elements (where physical or documentary evidence of an earlier state exists) or reversal of uncharacteristic elements where: - a) original render has been stripped from an elternal wall surface; - b) balconies or verandahs have been enclosed and details such as balustrade panels, rails, columns, friezes and fringes have been removed; - c) original door or window types and atterns have been removed; - d) roof cladding is in a unsympathetic material; - e) details are missing from chimneys; and - f) inappropriate reconstruction of period detail and elements has occurred. - C3 Where a building forms part of a group, any work to the principal building form must be designed to relation the contribution and relationship of that building to the other buildings or building which comprise the group. - C4 Where the building contains an existing basement level at the street front, no alterations or additions are to be made to the street front basement elevation or external staircase, except for the purposes of restoration or reconstruction of missing elements.